openSUSE:Build Service installations

 We are using a local OBS to build Debian packages for development of new products, maintenance of existing packages, and cross-platform integration.

-Collabora has been leveraging OBS for about 2 years as part of its core Build & Infrastructure (B&I) for internal and customer use.
+Collabora has been using OBS for about 2 years as part of its core Build & Infrastructure (B&I) for internal and customer use.

 The majority of Collabora's OBS workers are ARM systems due to our customers' demand.
 The instances by Collabora primarily produce .deb packages for both Debian and Ubuntu images.